tektoncd/community/working-groups.md

 the time of the meetings remains the same, but it changes with respect to UTC and other timezones.

+Connecting to the Meeting VC requires a Zoom account.

 | Artifact                   | Link                       |
 | -------------------------- | -------------------------- |
 | Forum                      | [tekton-dev@](https://groups.google.com/forum/#!forum/ |